Hundreds gather to celebrate 100 years since construction of London’s first ever Mosque in Southfields

 "The New Year is an opportunity to turn the page and look ahead.
 And although things are tough for millions, I sense change is possible - so I look to the New Year with hope and optimism."

-Responding to the news that a number of Liberal Democrat MPs and Peers have been banned from entering the Russian Federation, Liberal Democrat Defence Spokesperson Helen Maguire MP, said:
+Responding to the news that there has been another Afghan data breach, Liberal Democrat Defence Spokesperson Helen Maguire said: